ecmwf/earthkit-data/docs/guide/xarray/dim.rst

 Extra dimensions
 ----------------------

-The ``extra_dims`` option allows to add extra dimensions to the Xarray dataset on top of the predefined ones.
+The ``extra_dims`` option allows additional dimensions to be introduced into the resulting Xarray dataset, beyond :ref:`the predefined dimensions <xr_predefined_dims>`.

+Each entry in ``extra_dims`` refers to a metadata key whose values are used as the coordinates of a newly created dimension.

+Extra dimensions are handled in the same way as predefined dimensions: if an extra dimension has size 1, it can be :ref:`squeezed or ensured <xr_squeeze_and_ensure_dims>`, or :ref:`converted into a variable attribute <xr_dims_as_attrs>`.

+For a detailed discussion and examples, see the following notebook:

+- :ref:`/examples/xarray_engine_extra_dims.ipynb`

 Remapping keys and template dimensions